chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 less very soon.

-C++20, where mp-units lives, does exclude the majority of users, but this steep cost buys amazingly useful features, especially concepts.
-And think about it: if the library's goal is to help design a standard units library, then of course it should liberally use features from all _previous_ standards without fear.
+C++20, where mp-units lives, does exclude the majority of users, but this steep cost buys amazingly useful features, especially concepts and expanded non-type template parameters.
+And think about it: if the library's goal is to target a new standard, then of course it should liberally use features from all _previous_ standards without fear.

 Also, keep in mind how this criterion works in practice.
 When we measure exclusion, we're looking at _all C++ projects simultaneously_.
 What matters for _you_ is _your project_ only.
 So for